 A play about the dog-eat-dog world of television.

 A striking and sharply funny reflection on the frailty of existence and the complex relationship between knowledge and love.

-A rich selection of work from the late 1970s and 1980s, introduced by the playwright.
+A rich selection of work by leading playwright Nicholas Wright, introduced by the playwright.